Powerlearnproject/se-day1-assignment-Gallcode19/README.md

  VCS allows programmers to monitor changes,collaborate and arrange projects e.g Git

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.
+ Bugs: fixing bugs encountereed in their code, thorough testing through a series of testing methodologies.
+ Progressive changes in technology : networking and keeping tabs on the latest trends in technology.
+ Security against  viruses : introducing firewalls,passwords, data encryption

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
+ Unit testing: testing sinlge components of software Intergration : testing relationships between subsystems or different systems.
+ System       : testing the software all together.
+ Acceptance   : checking whether the sotware meets user requirements.

 #Part 2: Introduction to AI and Prompt Engineering

 Define prompt engineering and discuss its importance in interacting with AI models.
+ Process of developing prompts to give instructions to AI models to generate the desired output.
+They are important to develop them prescise prompts to have more accurate responses from AI.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+  What to cook for dinner.
+A simple recipe for spaghetti and meatballs using only 6 ingredients to serve 8 people.
+  It gives the AI a more specific prompt and it generates a accurate and relevant response.